-Drinking milk is a good way to get your calcium fix — but the benefits don’t stop there.
+Drinking milk is a good way to get your calcium fix but the benefits of milk don’t stop there.
+Milk also provides protein, fortified vitamins and more.

-Milk is an excellent source of calcium and phosphorus, which are necessary for the development and maintenance of strong bones and teeth.
+Milk is an excellent source of calcium and phosphorus which are necessary for the development and maintenance of strong, healthy bones and teeth.
 These reduce the risk of osteoporosis and bone fractures later in life.
+Milk promotes bone health.

 Calcium: For Greater Bone Strength